SalvatoreSantamaria/working-with-git-branches/readme.md

 5ffcac5     Second commit
 ac49968     First commit
 `git reset --soft 5ffcac5` will move the files in the Forth commit and Third commit back to the staging area.

+If you want to undo the last commit from a repo on github
+1 Get the SHA with `git log --online` a808698     Fourth commit
+ca0bbb4     Third commit
+5ffcac5     Second commit
+ac49968     First commit
+2 Move to previous commit and put Forth commit files back to staging area `git reset --soft ca0bbb4` 3 Edit these files
+4 Commit the files with `git commit -m 'some message'` 5 Push them back up with `git push -f` (-f because you are now behind the remote counterpart, and you will receive a terminal warning saying so)